Hucklebuck (horse): Career

 Hucklebuck was purchased for $50,000 at the 2012 Adelaide yearling sales by Phillip Stokes Racing Pty Ltd.

 Hucklebuck made his debut at Gawler on 11 August 2013, winning by over 4 lengths.
-4 weeks later, he won his next race at Morphetville.
+4 weeks later, he won his next race at Morphettville.
 These two races, with Jackson Matthews aboard, were the only times that Dom Tourneur was not used as jockey.
 In the next two months, Hucklebuck had three races in Victoria, winning the listed Gothic Stakes.

 The C S Hayes Stakes was the first group race won by Hucklebuck on 15 February 2014.
 He was sitting comfortably in fifth before being bumped at the final turn.
 Hucklebuck then pulled away, gaining the lead with a hundred metres to run.
 Tourneur said, "I wanted to get into the home straight before hitting the button and he travelled sweet for me all the way.
 When I asked him there was plenty there, it was a good win."

 After failing to place in the Australian Guineas, Hucklebuck had two poor showings in Brisbane before being spelled.
 Trainer Phillip Stokes claimed the horse disliked the clockwise running in the northern states.
 He said, "I don’t want to send him to Sydney.
 He didn’t go any good up in Brisbane that way of going, so I’ve ruled all that out."